n1nj4sec/mimipy/README.md

     -p PID, --pid PID  choose the process's pid to scan instead of automatic selection --search-password  prompt for your password and search it in all your processes !.
 ```
-## Known issues
-- sometimes one of the PTRACE call to overwrite memory with the --clean fail and you have to rerun the script

 ## Contact
 by mail: contact@n1nj4.eu